-With the above in mind, let’s go ahead and start the installation of the latest Ubuntu on windows Hyper-V.
+So in this blog, let’s go ahead and start the installation of the latest Ubuntu 21.04 on windows Hyper-V.

 Steps to install ubuntu on Hyper-V hypervisor.